Background pattern

 Step 1: Prepare the skin

-• Before applying the patch, check that the skin is completely dry, clean, and fresh.
+• Before applying the patch, check that the skin is completely dry, clean, and fresh

-• If you need to wash the skin, use only cold water.
+• If you need to wash the skin, use only cold water

-Step 2: Open the package
+Step 2: Open the envelope

-• Each patch is sealed in its own package.
+• Each patch is sealed in its own envelope

-• Remove the patch and use it immediately.
+• Remove the patch and use it immediately

-• Save the empty package to dispose of the used patch later.
+• Save the empty envelope to dispose of the used patch later

-• Use each patch only once.
+• Use each patch only once

-• Do not remove the patch from its package until you are ready to use it.
+• Do not remove the patch from its envelope until you are ready to use it

-• Check that the patch is not damaged.
+• Check that the patch is not damaged

-• Never divide or cut the patch.
+• Never divide or cut the patch

 Step 3: Peel and press

-• Press this adhesive part of the patch onto the skin.
+• Press this adhesive part of the patch onto the skin

 Step 4: Dispose of the patch

-• Put it back in the original package and dispose of it according to your pharmacist's instructions.
+• Put it back in the original envelope and throw it away following the instructions of your pharmacist

 Step 5: Wash your hands

-More information about using Fendivia
+More information on using Fendivia

-Activities during patch use
+Daily activities during patch use

-• You can take a shower or bath with the patch on, but do not rub it.
+• You can shower or bathe with the patch on, but do not rub it

-• If your doctor agrees, you can exercise or engage in sports with the patch on.
+• If your doctor agrees, you can exercise or play sports with the patch on

 • You can also swim with the patch on, but:

-• Do not use hot tubs.
+• Do not use hot tubs or whirlpools

-• Do not cover the patch with elastic or tight clothing.
+• Do not cover the patch with tight or elastic fabrics

-• When wearing the patch, do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, hot water beds, or heat lamps or tanning beds.Do not take the sun or long hot baths and do not use saunas.
+• When wearing the patch, do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, waterbeds, or heat lamps or tanning beds.
+Do not sunbathe or take prolonged hot baths and do not use saunas.
 If you do, you may increase the amount of medication released from the patch.

-How long do the patches take to act?
+How long do patches take to work?

 • The first patch may take some time to reach its maximum effect.

-How long will you have to use the patches?
+How long will you need to use the patches?

-• The Fendivia patches are indicated for prolonged pain.
+• Fendivia patches are indicated for prolonged pain.
 Your doctor will tell you how long you can expect to use the patches.

-If the pain worsens
+If your pain worsens

-• If your pain worsens over time while using the patches, your doctor may try patches with a higher dose or prescribe additional painkillers (or both).
+• If your pain worsens over time while using the patches, your doctor may try patches with a higher dose or prescribe additional pain relievers (or both)

 • If increasing the patch dose does not help, your doctor may decide to stop using the patches.